-At the outset, the Committee decided that the proposal should entail a modification to the current MELD score, but not the creation of a MELD alternative.
-With the general acceptance of MELD Na and potential for allocation changes on the horizon, the Committee felt it was most appropriate to work within the context of the current MELD calculation, rather than make a larger, more comprehensive change to the liver allocation system.82 eGFR
+At the outset of the project, the Committee decided that the proposal should entail a modification to the current MELD score, but not the creation of a MELD alternative.
+With the general acceptance of MELD Na and potential for allocation changes on the horizon, the Committee felt it was most appropriate to work within the context of the current MELD calculation, rather than make a larger, more comprehensive change to the liver allocation system.84 During public comment, some commenters advocated for making larger chance to the liver allocation system as part of this proposal but the Committee did not make any updates to the proposal as a result of this feedback.

+eGFR